The Shifter

 Wild Shape

-Also at 2nd level, you gain the mystical ability to change your form, Shifting into Beast Shapes, using the following rules:
+Also at 1st level, you gain the mystical ability to change your form, Shifting into Beast Shapes, following the rules below:

 Beast Shapes

-When you Shift, your game statistics are replaced by those of the Beast, but you retain your alignment, personality, hit points, and Intelligence, Wisdom, and Charisma scores.
+When you Shift, your statistics are replaced by those of the Beast Shape, but you retain your alignment, personality, hit points, and Intelligence, Wisdom, and Charisma scores.
 You also retain all of your skill and saving throw proficiencies, in addition to gaining those of the Beast.
 If you and your Beast Shape both share a proficiency, use the higher bonus.

 You revert to your normal form if you are Incapacitated or

 if you use your bonus action to do so.
-You can Shift from one Beast Shape directly into another, but if you spend 1 hour in Beast Shapes without returning to your normal form, you instantly revert to your normal form.
+You can Shift from one Beast Shape directly into another.
+However, after you spend 1 hour in Beast Shapes without reverting to your normal form, you will instantly revert to your normal form.

-Finally, some of the Beast Shapes referenced by this class are Diminutive size.
-If you take any damage as a Diminutive Beast, you instantly revert to your normal form.
+Some of the Beast Shapes referenced by this class are a new creature size: Diminutive.
+If you take any damage or you fail a saving throw while Shifted into a Diminutive Beast Shape, you instantly revert back to your normal form.

 Equipment

-When you Shift, you can choose for any natural or unrefined equipment, such as objects made from wood, animal parts, or other natural materials, to merge with your Beast Shape.
+When you Shift, you can choose for any natural or unrefined equipment, such as objects made from wood, animal parts, or other non-refined material, to merge with your Beast Shape.

 Features & Spellcasting

-When you Shift, you retain all benefits of features from class, race, or other sources, and can still use them so long as your Beast Shape is physically capable of doing so.
-However, you cannot use any special senses, such as Darkvision or Keen Senses, unless your Beast Shape also has that sense.
-Other features have special rules while in Beast Shape:
+When you Shift, you retain the benefits of features from your class, race, and other sources, and can still use them so long as that Beast is physically capable of doing so.
+However, you lose all the benefits from special senses, such as Darkvision, unless your Beast Shape also has that sense.

-Spellcasting.
-You cannot cast spells while you are in a Beast Shape.
-However, you can maintain your concentration on spells and other abilities you used before you Shifted.
+You can't cast spells in Beast Shape, but you can maintain your concentration on spells that you cast before you Shifted.

 Shifter save DC = 8 + your Proficiency Bonus